tytydraco/yessleep/out/My_Twin_Brother_the_Parasite.md

 “Good *god*!”
 I said, panicking.

-I really was that woman from that alien movie.

 “Don’t worry,” the doctor said.
 “You weren’t *pregnant.* You had a rare medical condition called fetus in fetu.
-It only occurs in roughly one out of half a million pregnancies.
+It only occurs in one out of half a million pregnancies.
 It happens during twin pregnancies when one fetus gets trapped inside the other.
 Usually, both fetuses die, but you survived, and your brother lived as a parasite inside you.”

 Another doctor chimed in.
 “Yes, your brother was growing quite large.”

-Then, when the doctor showed me the contents he’d collected from my abdomen, I thought I would faint.
-My eyes bulged from their sockets as I stared at the grotesque creature floating in the jar.
+But I thought I would faint when the doctor showed me the contents he’d collected from my abdomen.
+My eyes bulged as I stared at the grotesque creature floating in the jar.

 A giant man-child—beard and all—floated inside the container.
-He had an adult’s head with a full head of hair, a bulbous nose, and talon-like nails extending from all ten fingers and toes.
+He had an adult’s head with a full mane, a bulbous nose, and talon-like nails extending from all ten fingers and toes.

 He even had adult feet.

 As gnarly as the creature was, I followed the doctors’ advice and took him home.
 I even named him Roger.
 At first, I didn’t know what to do with him, so I placed him on my nightstand.

 Neither the doctors nor I knew what to do with Roger, but they told me to feed him like I would a goldfish.
-So twice daily, I sprinkled crushed nutrients into his glass jar and observed his eating habits.
+So twice daily, I sprinkled crushed nutrients into his glass jar and observed Roger's eating habits.

 The first two days were uneventful, and Roger didn’t touch his food.
 Then, just as I was about to give up, Roger opened his eyes.